Forest School

 Session 3 - Listening

+We started with a quick recap of all the ways we stay safe in our Forest School area and the children showed they had remembered many of our rules.
 Today’s theme was listening, in particular listening to our friends.
 The children enjoyed the story, The Rabbit Listened - in which an upset child just needs someone to stay and listen to her - and we talked about the 5 ways to show you are listening.
 The children had to listen carefully to be able to copy stick rhythms and follow sets of increasingly difficult instructions which involved lots of running and jumping!!
-After enjoying our warm juice and snack, we went on a ‘Sound Hunt’ around our Forest School area to try to identify the source of different sounds.
-We then looked at a South American rain stick/ rainmaker and had a go at making our own out of recycled materials, pulses and dried leaves.
-We enjoyed turning them over and over and listening to the rain sounds they made.
+After enjoying our warm juice and snack, we went on a ‘Sound Hunt’ around our Forest School area to try to identify the source of different sounds and determine if they were natural or man-made.
+We then made ‘shakers’ out of recycled materials, grains and pulses.
+We ended with a game of ‘1,2,3 where are you?’ a Forest School version of Hide and Seek, which was initially devised as an orientation and safety game but has become a firm favourite of all who play it and is a good chance to practice listening skills.

 Session 2 - Spiders

-Spiders were the theme of this week's Forest School.
+Spiders were the theme of today’s Forest School.
 After our song and game of Duck, Duck, Goose, we sang and performed Incy Wincy Spider, to see if the children could guess what today’s session was about.
-We read The Very Busy Spider by Eric Carle and looked at some pictures to help us learn fun spider facts.
-We tried to recall these facts during a ‘wool web’ building exercise which allowed us to see how spiders make and catch things in their web.
+We read The Very Busy Spider and looked at an information book to learn some fun spider facts.
+We tried to recall these facts during a ‘wool web’ building exercise, which allowed us to see how spiders make and catch things in their web.
 After drink and snack, we used magnifying glasses to take a closer look at live spiders and discussed how to handle insects with care and consideration.
 We then created spiders out of clay and other natural materials we found in the Forest School area.
-The children had the opportunity to go on a spider hunt and see if they could find any spiders for closer observation.

 Session 1 - Exploring at Forest School